7 Digit Numbers

 Indian System Vs International System

-What Are The Place Values in 7-Digit Numbers?
+Place Values in 7-Digit Numbers

-How to Decompose 7-Digit numbers?
+How to Decompose 7-Digit Numbers?

 A 7-digit number has place values up to ten lakh or a million.
 Consider the number 5290329.
 Let us decompose it in both the systems of numeration.
 The following table shows the different ways in which it is placed in both systems.

 |Indian System||Number||International System|